 Push vs. pull migrations

-The short explaination is that it is the direction of the synchronization.
-If you pull data, you move data from remote site to the site you are executing synchronization at.
+The short explaination is that it is the direction of the migration.
+If you pull data, you move data from remote site to the site you are executing migration at.
 The opposite, where you push data, you move data from the current site to the remote site.

 Consider this scenario: